toeggel/ReadTheDocs/docs/architecture/architecture.md

 * Most simple (_and not most flexible_) solution for the problem to solve
 * Keep the cost of change low

+> We have a good architecture if the system is easy to change

 See: [Architekturziele](isaqb.md#Architekturziele)

 ## Architectural Drivers